FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files-other-tools.md

 # Validation of NeXus files using external software

 !!! info "This is a how-to guide for using different tools to validate NeXus files.
-If you want to learn more about how validation is done in `pynxtools`, please visit the [explanation](../../learn/pynxtools/nexus-validation.md) or [how-to](../../learn/pynxtools/nexus-validation.md) pages"
+If you want to learn more about how validation is done in `pynxtools`, please visit the [explanation](../../learn/pynxtools/nexus-validation.md) or [how-to](../../learn/pynxtools/nexus-validation.md) pages."

 ??? danger "This part of the documentation is talking about external tools that are subject to change.
 If these tools do change, you may find outdated information here.
-We also assume no responsibility for these software tools and for any issues arising from installation/usage."
+We do not take any responsibility for these software tools and for any issues arising from installation/usage."

 In this how-to guide, we will learn how to use different software tools to validate existing NeXus files.
 Specifically, we want to use tools to validate NeXus files against a given set of NeXus definitions.
 This can be the official version of the NeXus definitions or a different version used for local development.
 Here, we will work with two different versions of the definitions.